Q: Why should I submit my article?

 Q: I’m a teacher: What’s in it for me?

 A: We think faculty advisors play a critical role in helping students achieve their best work.
-Each issue of The Young Researcher will feature a bio page of faculty advisors.
+Each issue of The Young Researcher features a bio page of faculty advisors.

 Q: Your journal is open access.
 Are there any fees associated with being an author?

 A: Absolutely not.
-There are no fees whatever for submitting in the journal, or open-access fees for successful authors.
+There are no fees whatsoever for submitting in the journal, or open-access fees for successful authors.
 The journal’s production costs are handled by a sponsorship, so we have no need to charge authors (some open access journals do).
 We suggest steering clear of journals that charge fees.

 In our opinion, the for-profit industry of academic publishing is on the way out; in its current form, it serves mainly the interests of the publishers and their shareholders.
 We’re doing what we can to be part of a larger move towards openness in academic publishing.

 Q: When is the reading period for the journal?

 A: Submissions are accepted from January to around April 30.
 Unfortunately, we cannot accept late submissions.
 Check the submission page for the exact date.